CCG Engagement and Consultations

 Ear, Nose & Throat (ENT) services

-We would like to gather the views of service users to understand the expectations from existing eye services and to find out what is important to you when accessing services.
-We are particularly targeting service users and their family / carers, with experience various conditions including Heart Failure, Cardiac Rehabilitation, Stable Angina, Unstable Angina, Atrial Fibrillation and Arrhythmia.
+September 2017 to January 2018: We were gathering views of service users to understand the expectations from existing cardiology services and to find out what is important when accessing services.
+We wereparticularly targeting service users and their family / carers, with experience various conditions including Heart Failure, Cardiac Rehabilitation, Stable Angina, Unstable Angina, Atrial Fibrillation and Arrhythmia.
 Further information will be available soon.

-We would like to gather the views of service users to understand the expectations from existing cardiology services and to find out what is important to you when accessing services.
-We are particularly targeting service users and their family / carers, with experience of various conditions including Cataracts, Glaucoma, Age Related Macular Degeneration (AMD) and community provision of services through local opticians.
+September 2017 - January 2018: We were gathering views of service users to understand the expectations from existing eye services and to find out what is important when accessing services.
+We were targeting service users and their family / carers, with experience of various conditions including Cataracts, Glaucoma, Age Related Macular Degeneration (AMD) and community provision of services through local opticians.
 We will share any progress with this work soon.

 South Staffordshire Draft Equality and Inclusion Strategy

 July 2017: Cannock Chase, Stafford and Surrounds and South East Staffordshire and Seisdon Peninsula CCGs asked for feedback on the Draft Equality & Inclusion Strategy 2017 to 2020.
 Feedback has now been received and the attached action plan has been developed pdf Equality and Inclusion Strategy Action Plan 2017 2020 (120 KB) .
 The final strategy can be found pdf here (701 KB) .
 Read more about Equality and Inclusion here.